-- a) The abolition of GP personal lists, registering each patient with a place or institution (a practice), rather than a person (a named practitioner). - b) The systematised closure of small practices in favour of corporate mergers.
-[Many enduringly popular and otherwise excellent small practices have been forced to close by regulatory requirements that only large practices can readily manage and which, in any case, are usually much more relevant for large depersonalised organisations.] - c) The employment of salaried, part-time and locum staff on short-term contracts, rather than long-term partnerships of fuller-time doctors. - d) The mandated requirement for compliance to increasingly formulaic and computerised micromanagement and inspection regimes, often increasingly adrift from nuanced judgements of engagement and care.
+a) The abolition of GP personal lists, registering each patient with a place or institution (a practice), rather than a person (a named practitioner).

+- b) The systematised closure of small practices in favour of corporate mergers.

+[Many enduringly popular and otherwise excellent small practices have been forced to close by regulatory requirements that only large practices can readily manage and which, in any case, are usually much more relevant for large depersonalised organisations.] - c) The employment of salaried, part-time and locum staff on short-term contracts, rather than long-term partnerships of fuller-time doctors. - d) The mandated requirement for compliance to increasingly formulaic and computerised micromanagement and inspection regimes.

-Each of these contributes to an often craven noone-knows-anyone-but-just-do-asyou're-told culture which destroys both the spirit and the caring basis of personal continuity, and thence to the entire span of pastoral healthcare.
+Each of these contributes to an often craven noone-knows-anyone-but-just-do-as-you're-told culture which destroys both the spirit and the caring basis of personal continuity, and thence to the entire span of pastoral healthcare.
 And then, as already indicated, comes the inevitable destruction of deeper meaning and satisfactions in practitioners' work.

-In 2012 I published From Family to Factory: The dying ethos of personal healthcare (Article 31 on my Archived Writings and Home Page).
+In 2012 I published From Family to Factory: The dying ethos of personal healthcare (Article 31 on my Home Page).
 I there described the experiences of many in the changing culture, interpreted the warning signs, and prophesied the inevitable consequences of such serious depersonalisations.
 Events of these last few years have brought me far more sorrow than satisfaction in seeing those predictions' accuracy.